 - American Board of Pediatrics certified or eligible in Pediatrics

-- American Board of Pediatrics certified or eligible in either Pediatric Hematology/Oncology/BMT in the US or Canada upon matriculation
+- American Board of Pediatrics certified or eligible in either Pediatric Hematology/Oncology/BMT in the United States or Canada upon matriculation

 - Eligible to obtain a Washington state medical licensure